Guide to Fashion Photography

 2. Communication is key

 Fashion photography in almost all of its forms is a team effort.
-To begin with, the model should always be clear on what is expected.
+To begin with, the model should always be clear on what is expected with everything from acceptable fashion poses (see guide) to the theme of the shoot.

 The designer, hairstylist, makeup artist, and all other members of the team need to be on the same page.
 Before the shoot, each one should be able to do their work and make sure their part is ready.